'Like a dream' - The story of Mendy's first meeting with fellow Chelsea star Kante in France's third division

 “Obviously, he was more surprised than anything else to find himself in such positions because, in general, he plays much deeper."

-After a lengthy spell at Lens, where he coached Raphael Varane, Geoffrey Kondogbia and Serge Aurier, Tournay had arrived at Boulogne-sur-Mer at the start of the 2012-13 season.
+After a lengthy spell at Lens, where he trained Raphael Varane, Geoffrey Kondogbia and Serge Aurier, Tournay had arrived at Boulogne-sur-Mer at the start of the 2012-13 season.

 The cash-strapped club had just been relegated to the third division (National), after narrowly avoiding administration.